orbitmines/archive/projects/_indefinite_future_projects/INDEFINITE Project - Story & Lore.md

 ---
 ### Chapter
-*Dormant computation, is there anything *
+*Dormant computation, is there anything less dangerous?*
 ***[], []***
 ***, 2XXX***